MRtrix3/mrtrix3/docs/concepts/dw_scheme.rst

   note that the first volume of the 4D series has index 0; volumes within each shell are separated by commas, while shells are separated by spaces.

+It is possible that in some instances, this automatic grouping of volumes with near-equivalent *b*-values into shells within *MRtrix3* may not yield the results wanted by the user.
+Rather than modifying the gradient table data directly, it is possible in some instances that modifying the underlying parameters within the *b*-value *clustering* algorithm may be sufficient to alter this behaviour.
+The following two variables can be set within the MRtrix :ref:`mrtrix_config`:

+-  :option:`BValueEpsilon`: If the *minimal* difference in *b*-value between two groups of volumes is at least this amount (in s.mm<sup>-1</sup>), then those two groups will be classified as two separate shells, rather than agglomerated into a single shell.

+-  :option:`BZeroThreshold`: Any volume for which the *b*-value is this value or lesser will be classified as a "*b* = 0" volume, and therefore assigned to the group of all volumes that are classified as "*b* = 0".

 ..
 NOTE::

   There can be some ambiguity around the relationship between the common definition